 The grass looks greener on the other side and so does the job of a call center agent.
 People working at the contact center or outside think that anyone can become an agent.
 But the other part of the story is that agents play a crucial role in the contact center’s success and can’t be selected with closed eyes.
-They are the first point of contact for customers and required to handle numerous tasks such as call resolution, handling customer’s emotions, tracking, ticketing and more.
+They are the first point of contact for customers and are required to handle numerous tasks such as call resolution, handling customer’s emotions, tracking, ticketing and more.
 So, not everyone can be apt for being a brand face of the company.
 Below are some skills that are required in agents or needed to build in them for the best.

 7 Skills Contact Center Agent Must-Have

-- Communication skills
+1. Communication skills

-- Time adherence
+2. Time adherence

-- Attention to details
+3. Attention to details

-Dealing all day with customers make agents miss on details because of the monotony at work, subsequently losing valuable customers.
+Dealing all day with customers make agents miss details because of the monotony at work, subsequently losing valuable customers.
 So, an agent must be an attentive listener who can carefully hear a customer and provide satisfying answers.
 An agent with a habit of taking down notes is likely to seek better clarification and solutions.
 Else, the customer won’t get enough satisfying replies from the business.
 In the interview process, this can be well-checked if an agent is a silent listener who asks relevant questions or just a blabbering guy.
-This behavior can help the customer feel comfortable and lighten the tensed atmosphere.
+This behavior can help the customer feel comfortable and lighten the tense atmosphere.

-- Knowledge retention
+4. Knowledge retention

-- Problem-solving attitude
+5. Problem-solving attitude

 A contact center is a place where most customers or prospects come up with queries or problems, all day long.
-It could be for product/service inquiry, filing a complaint, checking the status of complaint, and more.
+It could be for product/service inquiries, filing a complaint, checking the status of the complaint, and more.
 An agent is thus required to have a positive attitude and confidence that helps in carrying a problem-solving attitude.
 It generates higher enthusiasm and lowers anxiety among agents while handling any client issues.
 Further, this will ensure customers for some resolution.
 This positive attitude helps an organization is to achieve higher First call resolutions (FCR) and reduced AHT.
 A creative mind will come up with workable solutions that can benefit both, the company and the customer.
 This increases the count of returning customers and brand loyalty.

 It is imperative to judge an agent on the grounds of calmness under pressure.
 It is the toughest task as the agent is required to deal with numerous calls daily.
 The caller might yell, refuse to hear, repeat their concerns and more.
 In such scenarios, it is necessary to remain calm and understand the pain points of customers.
 An agent needs to have empathy for the caller and step in their shoes to know that the solution matters a lot for them.
 Such an attitude makes them a good listener to pitch relevant information or offer to new and existing customers.
 This quality differentiates a good caller from a great caller.

 An agent having the above qualities is likely to have good speed to handle the large call volumes with increased FCR and decreases AHT.
 Quick working is required but without compromising on quality.
-This saves from having numerous agents on the floor thereby resulting in the smooth running.
+This saves from having numerous agents on the floor thereby resulting in smooth running.
 Further, callers are not put on hold for a longer time that creates a positive experience for the customers.

 Contact centers need to upgrade to agent desktops that offer seamless integrations.
 This saves an agent’s time lost in toggling screens to fetch the required information.
 An industry-specific agent desktop offers a unified view of all the customer details integrated from 3rd party software under the fields selected by the business.
 It allows agents to create a personalized experience for the caller, increase FCR, and handle large call volumes.

 For the field agents, the mobile agent app just works as an agent desktop on the floor.
 This helps them plan their day’s activities with all the details of their customers on their mobile screen.
 The app interface can be optimized as per industry needs and offers seamless integration with 3rd party applications.
 This low-cost implementation model allows location-based tracking as well.

-Wallboards: Another essential thing that impacts the call center agent’s performance is Wallboard.
+Another essential thing that impacts the call center agent’s performance is Wallboard.
 Intuitive and interactive wallboard helps in real-time monitoring of agents’ performance and motivating them.
 It allows agents to have a unified view of their efforts in accordance with the company’s goal and expectation.
 They can view other team members’ performance and keep themselves motivated to do better.

 Also, the use of a call center agent scripting tool that saves time and effort invested in training can help even a new joiner to hand calls like a pro.
 It helps in the creation of a series of dynamic guided scripts related to all processes handled at the call center.
-Along with consistency and adherence to compliance, scripts help in quick resolution of customer’s queries.
+Along with consistency and adherence to compliance, scripts help in the quick resolution of customers’ queries.